PrestaShop/docs/src/content/1.7/development/uikit.md

 weight: 70
 ---

-# What's the PrestaShop UIKit ?
+# What's the PrestaShop UIKit?

 The UIKit is a project extending Bootstrap 4 in order to provide some components with PrestaShop's colors.
 You can see every components on [this page](https://cdn.rawgit.com/PrestaShop/prestashop-ui-kit/develop/index.html).